githubteacher/oct-20/nttoole-burbank-CA.md

 ### Things to see
 St Josephs Hospital, where I was born.
 I don't recall the building or room number tho, so search around.
+Check out Warner Bros, they have a tour as well.

 ### Things to do
 Visit Universal Studios